NGC2237-Clark/Optical_Rotation_of_White_light/README.md

-# Light-matter interaction as light propagating in sugar solution
+#  Rotation of light as propagating in sugar solution
 This is a third year physics project that simulate the rotations of polarisation angle of white light and the rotation of the polarization plane of the monochromatic laser beam (633 nm) in response of different concentrtion of sugar solution.